 - Be prepared to interview in person.
 Schools in countries where more mature English teachers can count on success typically require teachers to interview on location.
 More than half of the world’s English teaching jobs require in-person interviews for all candidates regardless of age or citizenship.
 One reason why schools may be reluctant to hire older teachers is that they don’t have as much confidence in their physical health/abilities.
 Whether you are teaching in the United States, Thailand, or Ecuador, teaching any subject can be physically and mentally demanding.
 Interviewing in person and showing that you are in good health is important in many cases.

 - Plan on breaking even financially.
-More mature English teachers abroad should not count on saving any significant amount of money.
-Although, there certainly are many teachers abroad in their 50s and 60s earning and saving substantial amounts of money, if you go into teaching English overseas with the assumption that you are going to be saving a great deal of your pay check, you will be in for a lot of let-downs.
+Unless you are an experienced teacher headed to the Middle East, most mature English teachers abroad should not count on saving any significant amount of money.
+Although, there certainly are many teachers abroad in their 50s and 60s earning and saving substantial amounts of money, if you go into teaching English overseas with the assumption that you are going to be saving a great deal of your paycheck, you will be in for a lot of let-downs.
 Also, don’t depend on supporting other family members financially while teaching English abroad.
 This is particularly the case if you have do not have a professional background in education.

 - Health insurance: In some countries your school or the government will provide health insurance and/or health care (deducted from your paycheck).
 However, in many cases, health insurance is not provided for teachers so it is important to investigate international health care options while you plan your move abroad.
 The good news is that international health care and health insurance is usually much less than it is here in the United States.